 Overview of the Major Body Systems

-In order to bring about harmony within the human body, otherwise known as homeostasis, different physiologic systems preserve a fairly constant milieu interieur.
-This is done by the different systems’ ability to maintain interdependent functions with each other.
+In order to bring about harmony within the human body, or homeostasis, different physiologic systems maintain a fairly constant milieu interieur.
+This is achieved through the systems’ ability to maintain interdependent functions with each other.

-As defined earlier, extracellular fluid, particularly those found inside blood vessels, is the one responsible for the transport of oxygen, nutrients and metabolic wastes to and from the different areas of the body (see also blood circulation).
+As outlined above, ECF, particularly inside blood vessels, is responsible for the transport of oxygen, nutrients, and metabolic wastes to and from the different areas of the body.
+(See also blood circulation.)

 The respiratory system answers the cell’s need for oxygen by supplying it through alveolar respiration.
-With gas transport occurring at the level of the alveoli, not only does the blood get oxygen for the cells, it also unloads carbon dioxide.
-The respiratory system also plays a big role in pH balance.
+As gas transport occurs at the level of the alveoli, the blood receives oxygen for cells and unloads carbon dioxide.
+The respiratory system also plays a significant role in pH balance.

 Gastrointestinal (GI) system

-As mentioned earlier, blood passes through most organs in the body, and that includes the gastrointestinal system.
-Just like the respiratory system, the GIS supplies the other nutrients needed for cell metabolism such as protein, fats and carbohydrates coming from the diet.
+As noted, blood passes through most organs in the body, including the gastrointestinal system.
+Like the respiratory system, the gastrointestinal system supplies other nutrients needed for cell metabolism such as ingested protein, fats, and carbohydrates.

 Accessory glands along the GI system

-Organs such as the liver and the pancreas provide enzymes that participate in making food stuff easily available for absorption.
-Moreover, the liver also metabolises nutrients coming from the GIS, making it usable for the rest of the body.
+Organs such as the liver and the pancreas provide enzymes that participate in making nutrients easily available for absorption.
+The liver also metabolizes nutrients from the gastrointestinal system, making them available to the rest of the body.

-The musculoskeletal system has a relatively straightforward function when it comes to the maintenance of homeostasis: it allows one to move around for the purpose of food ingestion, avoidance of danger and performance of vital activities and reflexes (e.g. breathing, sneezing and defecation).
+The musculoskeletal system has a relatively straightforward function in the maintenance of homeostasis: it allows a person to move around for the purpose of food ingestion, avoidance of danger, and performance of vital activities and reflexes (e.g., breathing, sneezing, defecation).

-The kidneys perform a somewhat similar job with the lungs, in the sense that they contribute to the disposal of some metabolic wastes and participate in the buffering of the blood’s pH.
-All of the blood passes through the kidneys in order to be filtered, resulting in the formation of urine.
+The kidneys perform a somewhat similar job as the lungs, as they contribute to the disposal of some metabolic wastes and participate in the buffering of the blood’s pH.
+All blood passes through the kidneys in order to be filtered, resulting in the formation of urine.